 Besides Bespeaking, of course, what are your favorite English-learning websites?

 Use your online resources to help you practice in between lessons.
 Look up online quizzes, practice on Duolingo, or even try playing language games.
-Taking the extra time to practice during the week will make all the difference in your weekly lessons!
+Taking the extra time to practice your English conversation skills during the week will make all the difference in your weekly lessons!

 Speak English Whenever Possible